microsoft/dicom-server/docs/quickstarts/dicom-cast.md

 ## Authentication

-The authentication used will depend on setup of your Medical Imaging Server for Azure and your FHIR Server.
+The authentication used will depend on setup of your Medical Imaging Server for DICOM and your FHIR Server.
 For additional information regarding setting up authentication see [this documentation](/converter/dicom-cast/docs/authentication.md).

-The steps below need to be taken to configure authentication:
+Below is an example of the settings need to be added to the KeyVault for OAuth2ClientCredential authentication:

 - Add secrets related to Authentication in KeyVault for Medical Imaging Server for DICOM.

     Example: If Medical Imaging Server for Azure was configured with `OAuth2ClientCredential`, below is the list of secrets that need to added to the KeyValut.